 Applicants to the PhD program must have a demonstrated interest in a research area that aligns with research currently being conducted by PhD faculty at IIT Institute of Design (see research statements below).
 Admitted doctoral students will be required to submit and obtain approval for a program of study and pass a foreign language requirement.
-Within two years of being admitted, and after approval of the program of study and passage of the foreign language examination, the student will take a comprehensive examination.
+Within two years of being admitted, students take a comprehensive examination.
 After the comprehensive examination, students will be considered candidates for the PhD degree.

 Students who have earned their PhD degree have gone on to lead design programs at other universities, teach, consult, and guide global corporations in their pursuit of innovation and value.

 My research is about emergent forms of organizing and urbanism enabled by mobile, wireless and ubiquitous computing technologies with an emphasis on the socio-technical practices and spaces of innovation.
 As a social scientist, from a theoretical perspective, my work integrates theories from communications, science and technology studies, urban informatics and design.
 For example, I rely on theories around the ritual view of communications, the social construction of technology, actor-networks, socio-technical systems, and values in design approaches in order to explain the relationships between people, technologies and places in urban and organizational settings.
 From a methodological perspective, my research is primarily ethnographic and qualitative in nature.
 In particular, my research engages themes related to digital materiality and socio-technical systems around emergent work practices such as mobile work and coworking.
 I am also interested in open source modes of production and user-driven innovation.